-When my Grandma Tommy died, I inherited her love of shiny things, her headstrong nature, her costume jewelry.
+When my Grandma Tommy died, I inherited her headstrong nature and her costume jewelry.
 I didn’t inherit her faith though, and while I untangled roseries from faux pearls I wished her spirit to rest in the vision she had of heaven.
 This is my alter, her things mixed with my mothers, mixed with my own.
 It is devoted to faith in faiths, to love, laughter and brightness.
 May we all rest in goodness despite our differences.

 Evo Chip Tribe